garbados/couchdb/share/doc/src/configuring.rst

 Configuring Server Administrators
 =================================

-A default CouchDB install provides admin-level access to all connecting users.
+A default Cloudant install provides admin-level access to all connecting users.
 This configuration is known as ``Admin Party``, and is not recommended for in-production usage.
 You can crash the party simply by creating the first admin account.
-CouchDB server administrators and passwords are not stored in the ``_users`` database, but in the ``local.ini`` file, which should be appropriately secured and readable only by system administrators.
+Cloudant server administrators and passwords are not stored in the ``_users`` database, but in the ``local.ini`` file, which should be appropriately secured and readable only by system administrators.